 3. The CMA seeks submissions from the main parties.
 It also requests the submission - from any person - of any evidence and information which it thinks might be helpful.

 4. The CMA then analyses all the submissions and evidence and sends a number of working papers to the main parties.
-These papers summarise the CC's thinking on key issues, so that the main parties can if necessary challenge the thinking before the CC's views become too firm.
+These papers summarise the CMA's thinking on key issues, so that the main parties can if necessary challenge the thinking before the CMA's views become too firm.

 5. The CMA also publishes its Emerging Thinking so that all interested parties - including the media - can get involved in the debates.